Determine your objectives. Try to imagine how your donors would like to be recognized for their gifts, ask yourself these questions:

 - How many donors do you currently have?
 How many donors will you have in five years?

 - How many categories do you need?
-How many donors in each category?
+How many donors are in each category?

 - Should everybody be on a donor wall?
 Or should major donors have area plaques to identify their specific gift for a room?